PelionIoT/nanostack-border-router/README.md

 * [Atmel AT86RF212B](https://github.com/ARMmbed/atmel-rf-driver)
 * [NXP MCR20A](https://github.com/ARMmbed/mcr20a-rf-driver)

-Existing drivers are found in the `drivers/` directory.
+The existing drivers are found in the `drivers/` folder.
 More drivers can be linked in.

 ## Configuring Nanostack Border Router

 Applications using Nanostack Border Router need to use a `.json` file for the configuration.
-The example configurations can be found from `configs/` diretory.
+The example configurations can be found in the `configs/` folder.

 ### The backhaul configuration options